handrew/agentic_gpt/readme.md

 See [request for comment](docs/motivation-rfc.md) for the original motivation for and considerations around building this.

+TODO, add a diagram and explanation

 ## 🚧 TODO

-- [x] Memory instantiation and routing
+- [x] Memory instantiation and routing of queries.
-- [x] Add "query memory" default function
-- [x] Add "add to memory" function
+- [x] Add "query memory" and "add to memory" default functions.
-- [x] Retry when there is an error
+- [x] Retry when there is an error.
-- [x] Save and load routine to file
+- [x] Save and load routine to file.
 - [x] Write some initial docs.
-Be sure to add emojis because people can't get enough emojis
+Be sure to add emojis because people can't get enough emojis.
-- [ ] Make some diagrams describing the architecture
-- [ ] Create and document examples.
+- [x] Create and document examples.
 Start setting up a library of actions.
+- [ ] Make some diagrams describing the architecture.
-- [ ] Create chatbot mode where it stops after every step and asks you how it's doing
+- [ ] Create chatbot mode where it stops after every step and asks you how it's doing.
 - [ ] Recursively modularize the context window in case it gets too long
+- [ ] Put on pypi.

 ## 🚨 Disclaimer